roman-neuhauser/Ansel-wiki/Importing-from-camera.md

 * libmtp,
 * linuxptp,
 * libgphoto2,
-* kio-mtp on KDE environment, or gvfs-mtp on Gnome environment.
+* kio-mtp + kio-extras on KDE environment, or gvfs-mtp + gvfs-gphoto2 on Gnome environment.